carolinturner/tst_tcr/TCRseq/README.md

 **Notes:**
 * `TCRseq_script_4` and `TCRseq_script_5` were adapted from code by Dr Andreas Tiffeau-Mayer.
 Change `chain` and `mhc_class` in repeated runs of the `HLA dependence` chunk of these scripts to test separately MHC II and MHC I association of cross-donor convergence.
 * `TCRseq_script_8` was adapted from code by Prof Benny Chain.
 This script also produces **Figure S7A**.
 * `TCRseq_script_10` identifies the index of selected metaclones.
 Their cluster number can be looked up in Table S4.
-The associated adjacency graphs and sequence logos, identifiable by metaclone cluster number, can then be found in the output produced by `Script_5` from the metaclone directory of this repository, and are displayed in **Figure 4F-G** and **Figure S7D-E**.
+The associated adjacency graphs and sequence logos, identifiable by metaclone cluster number, can then be found in the output produced by `Script_5` from the metaclone directory of this repository, and are displayed in **Figure 4D**.

 **To make main figures:**
 * **Figure 2A**: TCRseq_script_1 &rarr; TCRseq_script_2 &rarr; Plotting_script_Figure2A